thomazBDRI/voidrice/.scripts/SCRIPTS.md

 - `tmuxdd` -- The startup script for the dropdown terminal (toggleable with `mod+u`).
 Either attaches to an existing tmux session or begins a new one.
 - `toggletouchpad` -- As the name suggests, turns off TouchPad if on, and turns it on if off.
 Requires `xf86-input-synaptics`.
 If your laptop has a special button for this, it will be mapped by default.
 - `tutorialvids` -- A dmenu prompt that gives some options of tutorial videos to watch.
 Bound to `mod+shift+e`.
+- `ytmusicsearch` -- Search and download the first result from youtube as mp3 to `~/music`, if a URL is passed assume it is a web spotify playlist url and download all musics.
+- `rofiducksearch` -- Same as `ducksearch` but with rofi
+- `rofiunicode` -- Same as `dmenuunicode` but with rofi